deltaDAO/mvg-portal/content/pages/privacy/en.md

 ## 4.2 Consume functionality

-When consuming a data service, we collect your wallet address and disclose it by transmitting it to a smart contract stored on the Gaia-X testnet, a public permissioned blockchain, that is redundantly stored on nodes located in the EU.
+When consuming a data service, we collect your wallet address and disclose it by transmitting it to a smart contract stored on the Gaia-X testnet, a public permissioned blockchain, that is redundantly stored on nodes located in the EEA.
+Moreover, your public key is stored on-chain as soon as your transaction is signed and transmitted to the Gaia-X testnet by your wallet.

 **Purpose:**

-deltaDAO processes your wallet address to enable you to sign blockchain transactions on the Gaia-X testnet.
-The transaction containing your wallet address will be stored permanently on-chain on the Gaia-X testnet so that you and the data service provider can prove data service acquisition and consumption.
-So, the processing of your wallet address is a technical requirement for signing blockchain transactions on the Gaia-X testnet and to enable an immutable audit trail.
+deltaDAO processes your wallet address and public key to enable you to sign blockchain transactions on the Gaia-X testnet.
+These transactions will be stored permanently on-chain on the Gaia-X testnet so that you and the data service provider can prove data service acquisition and consumption.
+Therefore, the processing of your wallet address and public key is a technical requirement for signing blockchain transactions on the Gaia-X testnet and to enable an immutable audit trail.

 **Legal basis:**